Closing a Bank Account Overseas [Foreign Bank Account]

 But, sometimes, you’ll need to terminate overseas accounts.

-Depending on the financial institution you chose, the type of account you have, and what the bank’s policy is for closing accounts – the closing process can either be easy or a painful and expensive battle.
+Depending on the financial institution you choose, the type of account you have, and what the bank’s policy is for closing accounts – the closing process can either be easy or a painful and expensive battle.

 The GlobalBanks team spends hundreds of hours each month analyzing banks, visiting branches, talking to bankers, and sifting through the intricacies of the international banking world.
 So we know that some banks are easier to deal with than others.